 Panel 1: Close on the gunner's face, seen in profile from his right side.
 His hat shrouds the top of his face in shadow, from the bridge of his nose upward.
-His chin is covered in light fuzz, except for a small line of scar tissue on the right side of his strong jaw.
+His chin is covered in light fuzz, except for a vertical line of scar tissue on the right side of his strong jaw.
 His mouth is slightly open in speech.
 The background is bright and indistinct, just like the background illustration itself.

 (The tail of this speech bubble, and of all the gunner's speech bubbles on this page point towards the gunner's silhouette in the background illustration, regardless of their position, or the interactions of the characters in the panels.
 Also, remember to position the speech bubbles so that they lead the action in the direction indicated by the panel numbers.)